 Great experiences start with great people (with great training)

 With a new experiential concept, service consistency is everything.
 It’s no good relying heavily on a handful of superstars to carry a team of average performers.

 Naturally, you are going to have some individuals who excel at certain tasks over their colleagues.
 But from your end, providing the right kind of training is your best possible insulation from mediocre or sub-par service.

-But as we all know, teaching behavioural ‘soft skills’ is a notoriously tricky business.
+But as we all know, teaching behavioral ‘soft skills’ is a notoriously tricky business.
 One that’s particularly hard to measure effectively.
 It was our biggest priority, but also the biggest headache.

 If your existing training methods rely on a ‘one-and-done’ approach or mostly face-to-face learning on the job, you’re taking a tremendous risk with your most valuable asset.

 Going back to our earlier example, a standard tick box e-learning course isn’t going to do the job with something as intricate as teaching customers how to use VR headsets.
 Nor how to deliver a theatrical interaction.
 Or how to guide a customer through this new reality you have created, in a fun and interesting way, in a few minutes, many times per shift.
 And if you’re operating across multiple sites, all done at scale.

 Here’s where the quality of your training pays dividends many times over.
 Your experiential training solution needs to be engaging, measurable, and scalable.
 And given the varied nature of businesses in this sector, it more than likely needs to be highly customizable to suit your specific needs.
 One size does not fit all.